Moxiecraft/moxiecraft_dungeons/README.md

 ## Loot Tables

 In general, dungeons should carry their own loot_tables, however moxiecraft dungeons have shared loot between dungeons.
-This loot as accessible via:
+This loot is created in and accessible via:

 ```
 data/